snotskie/ttrpg/md/index.md

 **Flatten:** When you succeed a Hand Contest against an opponent during an Endeavor, you may have that opponent move backwards a number of spaces equal to the number of spaces you moved forward as a result of the Contest.
 Then this ability cannot be activated again until you spend ③ to recharge it.

 **Debilitate $X$:** Perform a $X$ Contest against an opponent.
-The amount you move forward as a result of this Contest, that opponent’s $X$ rolls are made with a $-1$ modifier for that many rounds.
+The amount you move forward as a result of this Contest, that opponent's $X$ rolls are made with a $-1$ modifier for that many rounds.
 Then this ability cannot be activated again until you spend ② to recharge it.

 **Propel:** When determining the Focal Action, you may exchange the result of your own roll with that of an ally who rolled lower than you.
 Then this ability cannot be activated again until you spend ② to recharge it.